HMS Annan: Post-war service

 Annan was sold to the Royal Danish Navy on 22 November 1945 as one of two River-class frigates.
 The two ships were renamed the Holger Danske class.
-Annan was renamed Niels Ebbesen for the Danish squire Niels Ebbesen.
+Annan was renamed Niels Ebbesen for the Danish squire Niels Ebbesen and given the pennant number F 339.
 She was used as a training ship for naval cadets, carrying up to 90 trainees.
-Niels Ebbesen went through several refits during her service with the Royal Danish Navy.
+Niels Ebbesen went through several refits during her service with the Royal Danish Navy, being rearmed with 127 mm main guns in 1948 and adding two 457 mm torpedo tubes for training purposes between 1946 and 1952.
 She was decommissioned on 8 May 1963 and broken up that year at Odense, Denmark.